 Yule: Ultimately from Old Norse jol, referring to a pagan holiday absorbed into Christmas.
 “The ultimate origin […] is obscure,” reports the OED.

-Anyway, Chanukah is most likely a derivation of HNK, the Hebrew base for words related to “dedicate”, but there are also folk etymologies.
+Anyway, Chanukah is most likely a derivation of HNK, the Hebrew base for words related to “dedicate”, but there are also folk etymologies, which often sound too good to be true and are based on post-hoc deconstruction.
 One of them says it’s from hanu “they rested” plus k’h, which, thanks to a system where every letter has a numeric value, means “25”—yielding “they rested on the 25th”.
+Hmm…

 Chrismukkah: Clearly a blending of “Christmas” and “Hanukkah”.
 It’s the faux holiday for interfaith families, once featured on The O.C.
 Sceptical?
 Maybe it’s time to check out chrismukkah.com.